ninabarzh/broomstick/content/posts/GDPR-ICCPR-and-the-great-consent-charade.md

 ### Article 3 – Artificial Intelligence

 Everyone has the right to know what algorithms are doing to them.
-They should be transparent, accountable, and not treated like sorcery.
-Big decisions must involve a human being, preferably one who isn’t asleep at the wheel.
+They could be transparent, accountable, and not treated like sorcery.
+Big decisions best involve a human being, preferably one who isn’t asleep at the wheel.

 ### Article 4 – Truth